 There are a lot of little tasks out there just waiting to get done.
 That’s why some big-name companies turn to crowdsourced sites to gain access to millions of on-demand workers in order to get more done.

-When you join micro job sites like ClickWorker, CrowdFlower, or mTurk you can easily earn money in a matter of minutes.
+When you join micro job sites like ClickWorker, Appen, or mTurk you can easily earn money in a matter of minutes.
 If you make it a habit to sign in and work whenever you have a little downtime, you’ll be amazed by how quickly you can build up extra cash.

-Fancy Hands is another site that works on a crowdsourced platform where virtual assistants can claim tasks on a first come, first served basis.
+Fancy Hands is another site that works on a crowdsourced platform where virtual assistants can claim tasks on a first-come, first-served basis.
 Not only can you help busy professionals, solopreneurs, and small businesses get more done, you can make extra money just by helping others tackle their to-do lists.

 Crowdsourced sites almost always have work available, day or night, which is great if you keep unconventional hours or need to work around an already jam-packed schedule.